Academic Integrity: Overview

 The Code of Student Conduct does not provide a single, broad definition that encompasses all aspects of academic misconduct.
 Instead, the Code provides a listing of several behaviors that fall into four basic categories of misconduct:

-• Cheating
+- Cheating

-• Destruction or Removal of Academic Materials
+- Misuse of Academic Materials

 Cheating:

+Cheating is defined as (a) copying from another Academic Exercise using unauthorized materials, equipment, or assistance; or (c) failing to comply with a condition of academic integrity which has been defined or communicated in a particular course.
 Cheating prevents students from attaining the most important goals of higher education: learning and critical thinking.
 By cheating to gain answers or a higher grade, students fail to obtain the critical thinking skills necessary to learn future lessons.
 In addition, they put into practice a habit that will ultimately disadvantage themselves by allowing them to take shortcuts.

 More practically, cheating breaks down the trust that exists between teachers and students.
 Professors who have been impacted by cheating often report the additional effort they must go through to root out unethical behavior and that cheating behavior affects their willingness to form close bonds with students.